gzaets/ECS189LGroupProject/ProjectDocument.md

 *Slime Controller and Spawner*

 *   As a crucial part of the game mechanics, I created a spawn system for the enemy, "slime," and provided the slimes with necessary behaviors such as chasing the player, dealing damage, and reacting upon being attacked.
+Colliders were set by @j-p-ecs and me.
+I also implemented the slime's movement and attack logic, as well as the slime's health and damage system.

 * *[SlimeController.cs](https://github.com/gzaets/ECS189LGroupProject/blob/master/Sovereign%20Saga/Assets/Scripts/SlimeController.cs)*